What manufacturing scheduling software a small company needs for production scheduling and control?

-6. Why should you avoid using offline ERP manufacturing software and what are best trends to consider?
+6. Why should you avoid using offline ERP manufacturing software, and what are the best trends to consider?

-Each of these companies present a great approach how to create simple production planning tools, which are easy and user friendly.
+Each of these companies presents a great approach to creating simple production planning tools, which are easy and user friendly.

 Implementation time decreases almost to nothing.

-- Installing any software in your company, you have to realize, that in a few years time, you might have to start from scratch;
+- Installing any software in your company, you have to realize that in a few years, you might have to start from scratch;

-- The term “cloud” for production software shouldn’t scare you, because the data is on particular server in secure location (as it is in Prodio), it isn’t all over the Internet, as in other cloud services.
+- The term “cloud” for production software shouldn’t scare you because the data is on a particular server in a secure location (as it is in Prodio); it isn’t all over the Internet, as in other cloud services.

-Integration with accounts and warehouse isn’t always worth doing
+Integration with accounts and inventory module isn’t always worth doing.

-As an entrepreneur you strive to have work automated, and you fight to eliminate dispensable procedures; you wish to pay once only and have everything in one place – this thinking is like grist to the mill of companies, which want to sell you the idea of “integration”.
+As an entrepreneur, you strive to have work automated.
+You fight to eliminate dispensable procedures; you wish to pay once only and have everything in one place – this thinking is like grist to the mill of companies, which want to sell you the idea of “integration.”

-Integration is great, but it requires precision and the system should be tailor made for the company.
+Integration is excellent, but it requires precision, and the system should be tailor-made for the company.

-Each waste and what is going to happen with it (to go to the warehouse or to the trash), each technological change or different raw material used by an employee MUST BE ACCOUNTED FOR in the system, otherwise, just after 2 months it will be impossible to count your stock, which was automatically calculated and based on production.
-No products can be taken without being physically ordered and all actions must be put in the system (it will be blocked otherwise).
+Each waste and what is going to happen with it (to go to the warehouse or the trash), each technological change or different raw material used by an employee MUST BE ACCOUNTED FOR in the system; otherwise, just after two months, it will be impossible to count your stock, which was automatically calculated and based on production.
+No products can be taken without being physically ordered, and all actions must be put in the system (it will be blocked otherwise).

-You might now think, it’s great and that finally your small manufacture will be organized – but when there are really many orders and the machines can’t work, because you didn’t enter all necessary data into the system, you may go back to old good paper orders, and leave this new system behind, although you spent on it a several dozen.
+You might now think it’s excellent and that your small manufacture will finally be organized – but when there are many orders.
+The machines can’t work because you didn’t enter all necessary data into the system, you may go back to old good paper orders and leave this new system behind, although you spent on it several dozen.

 Automatic planning – won’t pay itself off!